p0stw3b/programming-25/data/ru/part-12/3-functional-programming.md

 <sample-output>

-Peter Python, оценка за курс Introduction to Programming 3 Olivia C. Objective, оценка за курс Introduction to Programming 5
+Peter Python, grade for the course Introduction to Programming 3 Olivia C. Objective grade for the course Introduction to Programming 5

 </sample-output>